 David M. Schultz is Professor of Synoptic Meteorology at the Centre for Atmospheric Science, School of Earth, Atmospheric, and Environmental Sciences, The University of Manchester.
 He was born in Pittsburgh, PA, received his B.S. degree from M.I.T. in 1987, his M.S. degree from the University of Washington in 1990, and his Ph.D. from the University at Albany, State University of New York in 1996.
 He then accepted a two-year National Research Council Postdoctoral Research Associateship at the NOAA/National Severe Storms Laboratory (NSSL) in Norman, Oklahoma.
 He served as a research meteorologist at NSSL with the Cooperative Institute for Mesoscale Meteorological Studies at the University of Oklahoma for eight years.
 From 2006 to 2010, he was a professor of experimental meteorology in the Division of Atmospheric Sciences and Geophysics, Department of Physics, University of Helsinki, and the Finnish Meteorological Institute in Helsinki, Finland.

-Presently, he is Chief Editor for Monthly Weather Review, cofounder and Assistant Editor for the Electronic Journal of Severe Storms Meteorology, Associate Editor for Atmospheric Science Letters, and on the Editorial Board of Geophysica.
-He has published over 85 peer-reviewed articles on topics as wide ranging as extratropical cyclone structure, frontal structure and dynamics, conditional symmetric instability, lake-effect snowstorms and lightning, operational forecasting, orographic precipitation, snowfall forecasting, midlatitude convection, mesoscale observing networks, mammatus, the meteorology of aerosol particle formation events, the cost of scientific conferences, and scientific publishing.
+Presently, he is Chief Editor for Monthly Weather Review.
+He also served for eight years as cofounder and Assistant Editor for the Electronic Journal of Severe Storms Meteorology, Associate Editor for Atmospheric Science Letters, and on the Editorial Board of Geophysica.
+He has published over 140 peer-reviewed articles on topics as wide ranging as extratropical cyclone structure, frontal structure and dynamics, conditional symmetric instability, lake-effect snowstorms and lightning, operational forecasting, orographic precipitation, snowfall forecasting, midlatitude convection, mesoscale observing networks, mammatus, the meteorology of aerosol particle formation events, the cost of scientific conferences, and scientific publishing.
 Eloquent Science evolved from eight years mentoring undergraduates in research and scientific communication skills at the Research Experience for Undergraduates program in Norman.

-He lives in York, England, with his wife Yvette, and their dog, Tesla.
+He lives in York, England, with his wife Yvette, and their two dogs, Tesla and Quanta.